Founder and Musical Director

 Tanya Davidson - Conductor & Accompanist

-WESTBURY WITH WARMINSTER Good Afternoon Choir Tanya is a pianist and soprano, based in Warminster.
+BATH Good Afternoon Choir and WESTBURY WITH WARMINSTER Good Afternoon Choir Tanya is a pianist and soprano, based in Warminster.
 Previously accompanist for the Jane Lilley Singers of Bath, Tanya has led youth choirs and musicals, directed and performed in many local theatre productions, and for several years was Assistant Musical Director and Accompanist for Warminster Military Wives Choir.
 Tanya now runs her own female voice choir in Warminster: Cantiamo… “let’s sing”! |

 Tim Charity supports Grenville with DEVIZES Good Afternoon Choir Tim plays piano for various groups in Wiltshire and very much enjoys accompanying the Devizes GAC.
 He has played for Devizes Musical Theatre in various productions, and was Musical Director at the Wharf Theatre in Devizes for productions such as Jack the Ripper, and The Gingerbread Man - as well as Panto of course! |